Railway from London Bridge to Gravesend. Erith

 Mosaic by Gary Drostle.
 The design for the frieze was taken from the pargetting plasterwork above no 38’s balcony.

 40 Cross Keys.
-Built in 1892, with fantastic decorative features, replacing a 17th pub.
+Built in 1892, with fantastic decorative features, replacing a 17th pub which issued tokens.
+Pub all the usual bars plus a bagatelle room, and a boat bulding yard.
+Burnt down and rebuilt 1891.
 May be closed following problems with customers’ horses – said to be renovated as offices.

 43 The Crown.
 This was on the opposite corner to the Running Horses and was destroyed in bombing with some loss of life

 44 Potion Bar.
-This was the White Hart built in 1903 which had a garden with birds and animals to amuse children.
+This was the White Hart which may date from 1797.
+Built in 1903 which had a garden with birds and animals to amuse children.
 It also had a bell in the bar which summoned theatre-goers when the curtain was due to rise in Erith Playhouse.
-There is a mural on a side wall of a Thames sailing barge painted by Gary Drostle in 2005 as part of a series of public art works in the town
+There was also a skittle alley and a ginger beer factory.
+There is a mural on a side wall of a Thames sailing barge painted by Gary Drostle in 2005 as part of a series of public art works in the town, Oened by Norfolk Brewery,

 57 Yacht Tavern.
 This stood opposite to the police station and was demolished in the mid-1930s as part of a road widening scheme.
 The licence was taken by the Yacht public house in Bexleyheath.